 What is a Committal Mention?

+We often get asked by people first entering the court system, what is a committal mention?
 A committal mention is a hearing in the Magistrates’ Court.
 Almost all criminal charges start in the Magistrates’ Court even those that can only be resolved in the County or Supreme Courts.
 The Magistrates’ Court has the administrative function of compiling the evidence and ‘committing’ charges to those courts.
 This can happen in two different ways:

 - After a committal mention (or a committal case conference); or